metaplatform/metajs/README.md

 # MetaPlatform's metaJS UI Framework
 MetaJS is pack of libraries which provides UI building blocks using web-components and HTML5 features.

+See [official project site](http://code.meta-platform.com/metajs/) for detailed info, tutorials and components reference.

 ## Warning
-MetaJS is using experimental HTML5 WebComponent features which are not part of living standard and is not fully suported by web browsers.
+MetaJS is using experimental HTML5 Web Component features which are not part of living standard and is not fully suported by web browsers.

-**MetaJS currently works only in Google Chrome.**
+**MetaJS currently natively works only in Google Chrome.**

 **Required features:**
 - Custom elements